How to Start Your Own LLC in Kentucky - Complete Guide

 Default Tax Treatment

-Kentucky also imposes the Limited Liability Entity Tax (LLET), which is based on gross receipts or profits.
+The state of Kentucky has the Limited Liability Entity Tax (LLET) also that is on the basis of gross receipts or profits.

 Open a Business Bank Account